Your Guide to Sports Card and other Trading Card Terminology, Abbreviations, and Jargon

 Printing Plate - A Printing Plate is the piece of metal plate used to print cards and typically come in one of four colors - cyan, magenta, yellow, and black.
 Printing Plate cards are often offered as one-of-one collectibles for each color, though they do not hold the same value as 1/1 cards.

-Raw - Raw Card is a card that has not been professionally evaluated by a third party grading service.
+Raw - a Raw Card is a card that has not been professionally evaluated by a third party grading service.

 Redemption Card - Occasionally, a pack of cards will include a card that features a code printed on a card labeled as a Redemption Card.
 The card owner simply needs to input the code on the manufacturer's website to claim their redemption.
 While redemption cards are typically hit cards, redemption cards have a bad reputation for taking long periods of time for the manufacturer to actually send you your card.
 We have personally seen the process take over a year.